Daniel Hicks – Chief Executive Officer Spaceport America

 De Gregorio began his studies at University of Southern California in Los Angeles where he received a Bachelor Degree in Cinema and Business.
 He also holds a Master of Business Administration with a focus on Financial Management and Markets from the W.P.
 Carey School of Business at Arizona State University.
 Zach went on to complete a Master’s Certificate in Project Management from the George Washington University School of Business and a Master of Accounting Degree from the Anderson School of Management at the University of New Mexico.

-Dr. Bill Gutman – Director of Aerospace Operations
+Dr. Bill Gutman – Vice President of Aerospace Operations

 Dr. Gutman is the Director of Aerospace Operations at Spaceport America responsible for aerospace operations including space launches and airfield management.
 Dr. Gutman assists customers and staff in resolving technical issues, serves as the primary liaison with the US Army White Sands Missile Range, manages launches and flight safety, maintains the FAA launch site operator license, and manages spaceport technical instrumentation.
 Bill can also often be found in the classroom sharing his enthusiasm for space with the next generation.